 If you’ve been thinking about using positive affirmations for social anxiety, you must read this article first or you might do yourself more harm than good.
+You will also find some of my favorite affirmations for dissolving social anxiety towards the end of the article.

 You have probably heard of positive affirmations as a solution to almost everything: from depression and anxiety to business and dating success.